semrush/intergalactic/website/docs/components/tab-panel/tab-panel.md

 @## Description

 **TabPanel** is a component for navigating inside a report and grouping heterogeneous content.
-It is always placed under the [ProductHead](/components/product-head) of the report.
+It is usually placed in the [ProductHead](/components/product-head) of the report.

 > 💡 **Do not use TabPanel for basic navigation.** For this purpose, use the left menu as it is more important in terms of visual hierarchy of the page.
 Do not use TabPanel for switching states, use [Switch](/components/switch/) and [Radio](/components/radio/) for it.